jdodgen/Recipe-collection/favorite/README.md

 # These are the recipies I make frequently or just love.
-I am convering the txt files to md as I go.
+I am converting the txt files to md as I go.